 With extensive experience in formulating patent strategies and managing patent portfolios, Mr Kamada counsels and renders opinions on patent validity, patent infringement and patent or knowhow licensing.
 He also counsels clients on freedom-to-operate issues.

 Mr Kamada provides a number of lectures for IP members and researchers in pharmaceutical companies, universities, research institutes and other organizations related to IP in Japan on how to patent biotechnology inventions.
 He has also published articles in IP journals in Japan.

 Mr Kamada graduated from Kyoto University with B.S. degrees in biology and chemistry, and then pursued graduate studies on molecular biology and genetic engineering at Hiroshima University.
-He joined TAKASHIMA International Patent Office in 1995, became Head of the Biotechnology Department in 2000 and has served as Vice President of the firm since 2006.
+He joined TAKASHIMA International Patent Office in 1995, became Head of the Biotechnology Department in 2000 and has served as President of the firm since 2019.